Dollar Cost Averaging

 You can download the results to this example below.

 We offer a dashboard desktop application for visualizing your simulation results.
-This downloaded file can be added to the dashboard application.
+You can download the file for the desktop application here, or just open the results in our hosted dashboard.